lukaszreszke93/lukasz-coding/2020-04-14-angular-resolver-use-case.md

 Shared report would look pretty much the same, but would call other service method.

+### Summary

 Of course this is one way of handling that problem.
 Another way could be checking current route by ActivatedRoute service in ngOnInit.
 Based on that get data that you want.
 But I find this solution more elegant.

+The thing I like about this feature is that the data is ready just in the moment that page is loaded and I can simplify component's code by using built in feature.
+By that that I don't need `if` statements to handle different endpoints.
+And component stays dumb.